maarten-pennings/isa6502/README.md

 # isa6502
-Arduino library with tables describing 6502 instructions
+Arduino library with tables describing 6502 instruction set architecture (ISA).

+The library includes commands (for a separate command interpreter) that implement a man page browser (for the instructions), an in-line disassembler, and even a simple assembler.

 ## Introduction

-This library contains several table that store the 6502 instruction set.
+This library contains several tables that store the 6502 instruction set.
 See for example [this excellent work](https://www.masswerk.at/6502/6502_instruction_set.html).
 The following tables are available: